Read my Bipolar Friend Series

 There are many factors that play into being, becoming, and coping with the “Bipolar” label.
 Being a consummate observer, seeker of knowledge, a bipolar participant, and now completely healed, I have definitive beliefs on this subject.
 My onset came after the birth of my second child.
 I had grown up immersed in the behaviors, the symptoms.
 I witnessed-absorbed the struggles in my Father.
 It affected our family deeply.
 I decided: Bipolar was NOT allowed to rule me, or govern my life.

 I read books.
 Took genetic classes.
 Talked to my Psychiatrists.
 Yes, they were required to obtain my prescription meds.
 I was primed.
 Had all the classic textbook conditions: The DNA.
 Hormonal imbalances.
 Environmental stresses.
 All compounded at the same time, produced-triggered my brain-body to react.
 I took the meds to take my edge off.
 Was told I had a chemical imbalance that would require me to be on pills the rest of my life.
 The prevailing belief then–and now–for most illnesses is that pills are the lifelong answer to diseases.
 A be all-end all.
-I refuse to believe this.
+I refused to believe this.
+Back then and even more so now.

 Believe You Can Heal